How are bone grafts used to stabilize the spine?

-During surgery bone grafts are used to stabilize an unstable area of the spine and to help bones fuse or heal together.
+During surgery, bone grafts are used to stabilize an unstable area of the spine and to help bones fuse or heal together.
 With the help of a bone graft, your surgeon can create a natural form of connection during spinal surgery.
+Read on to learn about the benefits of using bone grafts and the procedures that Laser Spine Institute offers to stabilize the spine.

 Benefits of bone grafts

-- Autograft — This is the only type of bone graft used by surgeons at Laser Spine Institute.
+- Autograft.
 This type of graft uses your own bone.

-- Allograft — Another type of bone graft, which uses bone from a cadaver or a “bone bank.”
+- Allograft.
+This is another type of bone graft, which uses bone from a cadaver or a bone bank.

 Minimally invasive bone graft procedures

-If you require stabilization of the spine, minimally invasive stabilization with bone grafts is an effective alternative to traditional open neck and back procedures.
-Minimally invasive stabilization helps to restore alignment and stability, offering you a number of benefits, including:
+If you require stabilization of the spine, minimally invasive stabilization with bone grafts is a safer and effective alternative to traditional open neck and back procedures.^ Minimally invasive stabilization helps to restore alignment and stability, offering you a number of benefits, including:

 - Small incision